Campaign Transmission Webhook

 Response Requirements

-Return any 2xx HTTP status code to indicate successful processing:
+Return any 2xx status code to indicate successful processing — 200 OK is standard.
+A response body is optional:

 {